GoldandBlack - GoldandBlack.com video: Jeff Brohm, players on loss to Northwestern

 GoldandBlack.com video: Jeff Brohm, players on loss to Northwestern

-Purdue's hopes for a significant Big Ten West win Saturday night went by the wayside as Its fourth-quarter comeback vs. Northwestern fell short.
+In incredibly maddening fashion, Purdue lost an important game at Minnesota Friday night, done in by a controversial penalty In the final minute, on top of all the struggles that brought the game to that point.

-Afterward, Coach Jeff Brohm and players Aidan O'Connell, Zander Horvath, David Bell and Derrick Barnes met with the media to discuss the loss.
+Afterward, Coach Jeff Brohm and players Jack Plummer, Derrick Barnes and Rondale Moore met with the media.

 See what they had to say here in these GoldandBlack.com videos of Purdue's Zoom sessions.